 About the Author

-John Henry Newman appears frequently in quote anthologies.
-Their reflections often relate to themes like life.
+The name John Henry Newman appears in collections of familiar quotations.
+Their phrases often explore ideas tied to life.

 Style and Structure